NathanHoyes/Project-Rotten/src/javascript/README.md

 ## Debugging

-Expo provides built-in debugging features, such as error reporting, performance monitoring, and logging.
-You can access these tools from the Expo Developer Tools in the browser, or by shaking your device while the app is running in development mode.
+Expo provides built-in debugging features on mobile, such as error reporting, performance monitoring, and logging.
+You can access these tools from the Expo Developer Tools in the terminal by pressing 'm', or by shaking your device while the app is running in development mode.

+For desktop debugging Chrome or Firefox's Javascript debugger should be sufficient.
+## Contributing
+Some contribution guidelines:
+### File Structure
+- `/assets` - Static images, fonts, etc.
+- `/components` - Reusable components, custom buttons, list views, etc.
+- `/api` - API related code, functions and classes for making requests to the Django back-end
+- `/screens` - Contains different screens or views.
+Each screen is responsible for rendering a specific part of the application
+- `/utils` - Any global utilities or functions.